decentraland/adr/content/ADR-142-extended-passport-support.md

 **Pagination will be optional**: if any of this parameters is not present, the response won't be paginated.

-Items displayed in each page will be ordered descending by the `transferredAt` field of the `NFT` entity (representing the date in which the NFT was received, currently in development: https://github.com/decentraland/marketplace/issues/1092).
+Items displayed in each page will be ordered descending by the `transferredAt` field of the `NFT` entity (representing the date in which the NFT was received).

 ### Wearables